pkdone/practical-mongodb-aggregations-book/src/guides/project.md

 ]
 ```

-This time, if some new documents are subsequently added to the existing payments collection, which include additional new fields, e.g. `settlement_date` & `settlement_curncy_code'`, then no changes are required to the aggregation pipeline to allow these new fields to automatically appear in the existing aggregation pipeline's results.
-However, when using `$project`, each time the possibility of a new field arises, a developer has to first refactor the pipeline to incorporate an additional inclusion declaration (e.g. `'settlement_date': 1, 'settlement_curncy_code': 1`)
+This time, if some new documents are subsequently added to the existing payments collection, which include additional new fields, e.g. `settlement_date` & `settlement_curncy_code'`, then no changes are required to the aggregation pipeline to allow these new fields to automatically appear in the results of existing aggregation pipelines.
+However, when using `$project`, each time the possibility of a new field arises, a developer has to first refactor the pipeline to incorporate an additional inclusion declaration (e.g. `'settlement_date': 1`, or `'settlement_curncy_code': 1`)

 ## When To Use Project

-A `$project` stage should be used when the required output shape of result documents is very different than the shape of input documents, where most of the original fields are not to be included in the output.
+A `$project` stage should be used when the required output shape of result documents is very different than the shape of the input documents, where most of the original fields are not to be included in the output.

-This time for the same input payments collection, lets imagine a different aggregation pipeline was required to produce result documents, where each document's structure is required to be very different than the input structure, with far fewer field values need to be pulled through from the original input documents, similar to the following:
+This time for the same input payments collection, lets imagine a different aggregation pipeline was required to produce result documents, where each document's structure is required to be very different than the input structure, with far fewer field values needing to be pulled through from the original input documents, similar to the following:

 ```javascript
 // OUTPUT  (a record in the results of the executed aggregation)